ajanraj/aishorts/API_DOCUMENTATION.md

 ### Audio Generation

 #### `POST /api/text-to-speech`
-**Purpose**: Generate speech audio from text using OpenAI TTS and store in R2.
+**Purpose**: Generate speech audio from text using OpenAI TTS with word-level timestamps and store in R2.

 **Authentication**: Required